Characteristic Power Series of Graph Limits: Acknowledgments

 \section{Acknowledgments}

 Thanks to G.~Clark, C.~Edgar, G.~Fickes, V.~Nikiforov, and A.~Riasanovsky for helpful discussions.
-Thanks also to the anonymous referees for very useful suggestions, especially the identification of a need to use higher-order determinants.
+Thanks also to the anonymous referees for their patience and very useful suggestions, especially the identification of a need to use higher-order determinants.